Instructor: Michael Jefferson

 Instructor: Kyle Talbott

-Students complete four mini design projects: 1) a folded steel plate awning structure, 2) a steel strut-and-connector pavilion structure, 3) a tower with a precast concrete structural skin, and 4) a Cross-laminated Timber pedestrian bridge.
+Students complete a series of mini design projects, each exploring a different structural system.
 Each project results in a small material model.
-Students learn to design parametric structures using Rhino with its Grasshopper plug-in.
-Other parametric software used includes: Galapagos (for evolutionary modeling) Kangaroo (for physics modeling) and Microsoft Visual Basic.
+Students learn to design parametric structures using Grasshopper.
 All software used is available on studio computers.
-Additionally, students engage laser cutters, 3D printers and CNC routers to translate digital geometry into material studies.
+Students with personal laptops get Grasshopper for free with a license of Rhino.
+Students engage laser cutters, 3D printers and CNC routers to translate digital geometry into material studies.
 No prior experience with parametric software is required.
-Students learn techniques hands-on through in-class tutorials led by Prof. Talbott in a SARUP computer lab.
-Graduate students receive Practice Elective credit for this course.
+Students learn techniques through live tutorials led by Prof. Talbott.
+This is a hybrid course: on Monday we will meet online and on Wednesday we will meet in a SARUP computer lab.
+(The first class of the semester meets in the computer lab.)
+Graduate students receive Practice Elective credit for this

 Instructor: Brian Schermer